NXT TakeOver 31

 NXT TakeOver 31 was the 31st NXT TakeOver professional wrestling livestreaming event produced by WWE.
 It was held exclusively for wrestlers from the promotion's NXT brand division.
 Unlike all previous TakeOvers, which aired exclusively on the WWE Network, TakeOver 31 was the first TakeOver to air on traditional pay-per-view (PPV) in addition to the WWE Network.
 The event took place on October 4, 2020, and was broadcast from the Capitol Wrestling Center, hosted at the WWE Performance Center in Orlando, Florida—this was the first NXT event to feature the Capitol Wrestling Center, NXT's version of the WWE ThunderDome used for Raw and SmackDown and an homage to the Capitol Wrestling Corporation, the predecessor to WWE.

-Five matches were contested at the event.
+There were five matches scheduled on the event's card, as well as two dark matches that occurred before the live broadcast.
 In the main event, Finn Bálor defeated Kyle O'Reilly to retain the NXT Championship.
 In the penultimate match, Io Shirai defeated Candice LeRae to retain the NXT Women's Championship.
 Other prominent matches included Santos Escobar defeating Isaiah "Swerve" Scott to retain the NXT Cruiserweight Championship and Damian Priest defeating Johnny Gargano to retain the NXT North American Championship in the opening bout.

 Production

 Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's NXT brand held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-Titled for being the 31st NXT TakeOver event, TakeOver 31 was scheduled to be held on October 4, 2020.
+NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
+Titled for being the 31st NXT TakeOver event and announced on August 11, 2020, TakeOver 31 was scheduled to be held on October 4, 2020.
 While NXT TakeOver events were originally exclusive to the WWE Network, TakeOver 31 was the first TakeOver to also be available on traditional pay-per-view.